 Download your FREE Business Idea Starter Kit to get your business started NOW:

-Episode 14 – What if your income goals scare the pants off you.
+Episode 14 – What if your income goals scare you?

 Well, so what if they do!?
 Let’s talk about this…

 We all want to dream big in life and probably make a lot of money.
 We are encouraged to.
 In some ways we’ve been encouraged to all our lives to do the next thing and have goals.

 We all looked forward to growing up and wondered what we do in the future.
 I wanted to be a pilot (terrible idea!) and wanted to see the world.

 We’re generally striving through our lives in some sense until we hit the work force.

 Then sometimes we keep striving there and then sometimes we don’t or sometimes we just plain hate it.

 I am pretty sure as soon as I managed to land a good job overseas I then started scheming how I could work it all out so I wouldn’t have to go to it any more.
 Not that I hated it, it just didn’t seem like the best path.